-In the Baltimore District we use two types of Regional General Permits, State Programmatic General Permits or Nationwide Permits, which are reserved for only the most minor impacts to waters of the United States regulated by the Corps.
-For projects with potential for substantial environmental impacts, we use either Letters of Permission or Individual Permits.
+In the Baltimore District, we use two types of Regional General Permits: State Programmatic General Permits or Nationwide Permits that are reserved for only the most minor impacts to waters of the United States regulated by the Corps.
+For projects with the potential for substantial environmental impacts, we use either Letters of Permission or Individual Permits.

 The level of review increases substantially from Regional General Permit review to Individual Permit Review.
 Within the Baltimore District, project managers will try to work with applicants to make sure that any impacts to waters or wetlands are avoided to the most practicable extent to best preserve our aquatic resources and to help enable applicants to qualify for the most expeditious review.